Shop

 “With a traditional Margherita, you just want to taste the sauce, the cheese, and a little bit of basil kick,” says Braden.
 “You want a simple beer for that.”
 For Braden, a lager comes to mind here.

-A simple beer for a simple pie.
-But don’t be fooled—because this pizza is so straightforward, many (like my wife), use a Margherita like a litmus test.
-A pie shop that can nail a Margherita shows the mettle of the chef.
+But don’t be fooled—because this pizza is so straightforward, many (like my partner) use a Margherita as a litmus test.
+A pie shop that can nail a Margherita shows the chef’s mettle.

 “I feel like a lot of people that order Margherita pizzas are very much connoisseurs of pizza,” says Whalquist.